oddbird/css-sandbox/src/toggles/explainer.md

 ## Goals [or Motivating Use Cases, or Scenarios]

+To borrow language from Nicole Sullivan:

+> a _gesture_
+> on a _trigger_
+> causes a _state change_
+> on a _target_

+Where:

+- a _gesture_ is some form of user interaction, like click/enter activation, scrolling, etc
+- a _trigger_ and a _target_ are both elements in the DOM (often different elements, but sometimes the same element)
+- a _state change_ can be moving through a list of possible states, or setting a particular state

 Several of the expected use-cases involve showing and hiding content based on the state of a toggle: